Mexico: Families of slain police angry, AMLO defends policy

 Signs left at the scene of the attack in the town of El Aguaje, Aguililla municipality, were apparently signed by the Jalisco New Generation cartel, one of Mexico’s most powerful gangs.

+Raymundo Zavala, an office worker and resident of the Michoacan state capital of Morelia, longs for the days of Felipe Calderón, who waged an all-out offensive against drug cartels during his 2006-2012 presidency.

+“There has to be a strategy like Calderón’s in his time,” Zavala said.
+“Although things were more armored, it was safer. … There was more order.”

-At the funeral home in the state capital, Morelia, relatives of the dead described a situation in which relatively young, new, lightly armed police were sent in to confront hardened foes with heavier armament, without any support.
+At the funeral home in Morelia, relatives of the dead described a situation in which relatively young, new, lightly armed police were sent in to confront hardened foes with heavier armament, without any support.

 González graduated from the police academy just nine months earlier; he left behind a 1-year-old son and a wife who is five months pregnant.